 Tenerife

-Tenerife is the largest island of this archipelago and therefore the most popular among tourists.
-In the south of this Canary Island you will find the most touristic seaside resorts such as Playa de las Americas and Costa Adeje.
-These seaside resorts have beautiful beaches and lots of entertainment, restaurants and hotels.
-Besides the beaches, Tenerife is also known for the Pico del Teide volcano; the highest mountain in Spain.
-The jet-black volcanic landscape around the volcano is ideal for walks and true nature lovers.
-With a cable car you can visit the top of the volcano, which gives a beautiful view of the entire island.
-Capital Santa Cruz de Tenerife is a bustling city in the north of the island.
+Tenerife is the largest island in this archipelago and therefore also the most popular among tourists.
+In the south of this Canary Island you will find the most touristy resorts such as Playa de las Americas and Costa Adeje.
+These resorts have beautiful beaches and lots of entertainment, restaurants and hotels.
+In addition to the beaches, Tenerife is also known for the Pico del Teide volcano; the highest mountain in Spain.
+The jet-black volcanic landscape around the volcano is ideal for walks and real nature lovers.
+With a cable car you can visit the top of the volcano, which offers a beautiful view over the entire island.
+The capital Santa Cruz de Tenerife is a bustling city in the north of the island.

 Gran Canaria

 Gran Canaria has a lot to offer.
-Besides sun, sea and beach, this Canary Island is characterized by its diverse nature and culture.
-On the south side of this island you will find Maspalomas and Playa del Ingles; the famous seaside resorts full of tourists, restaurants and hotels.
+In addition to sun, sea and beach, this Canary Island is characterized by its diverse nature and culture.
+On the south side of this island you will find Maspalomas and Playa del Ingles; the well-known resorts full of tourists, restaurants and hotels.
 The ideal destination for the tourist looking for relaxation and entertainment.
-When you go further to the center and north of the island, there are many authentic villages and beautiful nature.
+When you go further to the center and north of the island, you will find many authentic villages and beautiful nature.
 Gran Canaria is known for its many different landscapes.
-It has impressive dunes, a large crater, rugged mountains and relaxing forests.
-Capital Las Palmas de Gran Canaria has a beautiful historic district called La Vegueta.
+It has impressive dunes, a large crater, rugged mountains and soothing forests.
+The capital Las Palmas de Gran Canaria has a beautiful historic district called La Vegueta.

 Read all about the 15 best sights of Gran Canaria.